The Soup Kitchen is a program of the 9-10 Club Serving Soup to the Hungry Society. The Society is a registered non-profit, non-denominational charity.

 In the early 1980’s, there were no organizations in Victoria dedicated to feeding the hungry.
 After watching two men searching for food in a dumpster, Murray and Edna Black decided to form the 9-10 Club Serving Soup to the Hungry.
 Meal services started on Friday, November 12, 1982.
 It is the oldest, completely volunteer-run food resource for the hungry in Victoria.

-- Menu includes a protein rich, hearty soup made fresh every day, eggs, bread, peanut butter and jam, fruit and sweets – along with coffee and tea.
+- Current bagged meal menu includes a protein rich, hearty soup made fresh every day, sandwich, hard-boiled egg, two pieces of fruit, sweets – along with coffee, tea and water.

 - Safe, community-oriented haven.